-The Upper Court directed the panel to reassess the bids excluding the criteria that were not previously publicly disclosed.
-In November 2019, the Supreme Court of Spain confirmed the ruling supporting Emerita's challenge to the tender process, and that the tender bid results be recalculated excluding certain criteria.
-In February 2020, the Supreme Court instructed the panel responsible for awarding the project to execute its ruling.
 On September 1, 2020, Emerita was officially notified through a resolution that it is the winning bidder of the IBW mining rights in Huelva.
 The Tender resolution has been issued by the Provincial Secretary of the Regional Ministry of Industry in Huelva.
-The resolution declares that Emerita Espana is the winning bidder of the tender.
-Emerita Espana has submitted the required certificates and is now prepared to accept the mineral rights to the project.
-Emerita Espana is registered on the Junta de Andalusia official website as the owner of the mineral rights to the IBW Project.
+The resolution declares that Emerita España is the winning bidder of the tender.
+Emerita España is registered on the Junta de Andalusia official website as the owner of the mineral rights to the IBW Project.

-The IBW Project is located within the famous Iberian Pyrite Belt, one of the most highly mineralized volcanogenic massive sulfide (VMS) terranes in the world.
-The IBW Project is located in the western part of the belt, adjacent to the border with Portugal, approximately 70km west of Seville and 50km from the port city of Huelva.
-The IBW Project extends along a strike length of approximately 18km.
+The IBW Project is hosted within the renowned Iberian Pyrite Belt, one of the most productive volcanogenic massive sulfide (VMS) terranes in the world.
+The IBW Project encompasses three polymetallic deposits.
+From east to west: Infanta, El Cura, and Romanera.
+The area has a long history of mining activity that dates back as far as Roman times.
+Previous exploration of the deposits was conducted by major companies including Asturiana, RTZ and Phelps Dodge in the 1970's and 1980's.
+The IBW Project is located in the western part of the belt, adjacent to the border with Portugal, approximately 170km west of Seville and 50km from the port city of Huelva.
+The Project extends along a strike length of approximately 12km.
 Access to the IBW Project is excellent via paved and all-weather gravel roads.
-Within the IBW Project area, several base metal occurrences have been identified by previous exploration, the most significant of which are the La Infanta and Romanera deposits.